 Looking inland the market town of Alnwick is about ten miles away - with a castle in the centre of town - home to the Duke of Northumberland - and open to the public.
 Visit Alnwick Gardens while in the town where there are a series of specialist gardens and water displays- all created from scratch in the past decade.

 Don't forget the border town of Berwick-upon-Tweed - which still retains intact Elizabethan walls built at great expense to the English exchequer to keep out the Scots!
 Walking the walls is a pleasant way to view the town.

 There are many castles and attractions within easy reach - some gems are Brinkburn Priory, Chillingham Castle, and the attractions of Ford & Etal.

-For more information try the links on the left which link to local tourism websites.
+For more information try the links to local tourism websites.